What Clients Regret After Renovating in NYC (Real Cases)

 The permit review produces objections on the plumbing drawings.
 Two rounds of revisions later, permits are issued in April.
 Construction doesn’t begin until May, nearly eight months after they first engaged their architect.

 They eventually get a beautiful renovation.
 But they also paid ten months of maintenance on an apartment they couldn’t live in, extended their temporary housing lease twice, and started construction with a mindset already strained by delay.
-The regret isn’t about the renovation itself.
-It’s about the gap between how they planned for the process and how the process actually works in New York City.
-Had they understood from the start that the DOB permit approval timeline and board review cycle were effectively out of their control, they would have budgeted for the carrying costs and managed their expectations more realistically from day one.
+What they regret isn’t the renovation — it’s the gap between how they planned for the process and how the process actually works in New York City.
+The board review cycle and the DOB permit timeline were effectively out of their control, and it can get worse than a monthly cadence: many co-op boards don’t meet at all over the summer, so a submission that lands in late June can sit untouched until September.
+Understanding that from the start, they would have budgeted for the carrying costs and set their expectations more realistically from day one.

 “I Chose the Finish for How It Looked in the Showroom”